Associate professor in

 Aabogade 34 DK-8200 Aarhus N, Denmark.

-In fall 2015 I am teaching a PhD-course on Homotopy type theory: Univalent Foundations of Mathematics.
+In 2015 I taught a PhD-course on Homotopy type theory: Univalent Foundations of Mathematics.

 - Logical and categorical foundations of physics